 10. Everybody's Rockin'

 Geffen didn’t want any vocoder song, they wanted rock 'n' roll they told Young.
 Neil Young replied by doing Everybody’s Rockin’, an album that literary was rock 'n' roll music in the old style.
 Not that Geffen really was asking for of course.
-It should also be mentioned that Young before Everybody's Rocking' delivered the Old Ways recordings to Geffen, but it doesn't pleased the company neither since country was not in the fashion at the moment.
+It should also be mentioned that Young before Everybody's Rocking' delivered the Old Ways recordings to Geffen, but that album neither pleased the company since country was not in the fashion at the moment.

 The album, in which the most songs are covers (from the standard blues number "Bright Lights, Big City" to the less known "Betty Lou's Got a New Pair of Shoes" by Bobby Freeman), has its merits, but from an artist on that level more could be expected.
 One of the best numbers is “Wonderin’”.
 The live version on Live At the Fillmore East (2006) with its country qualities is probably better, however.